Logging APIs in Mobile SDKs

 NONEDisables all logging.
 Use it when logging is unnecessary or needs to be disabled in production.

-The following sections show you how to set a VERBOSE log level in the Kotlin and Swift SDKs.
+The following sections show you how to set a VERBOSE log level in Android (Kotlin) and iOS (Swift) SDKs.

-The Kotlin and Swift SDKs provide a LoggerAnalytics instance that you can use to set custom logs for the SDK.
+The Android (Kotlin) and iOS (Swift) SDKs provide a way to print custom logs for the SDK.
 It is helpful when the SDK logs need to be printed in a custom plugin.

 The SDKs provide the following methods for printing different levels of log messages: